-Lengthy-term research of the efficacy and security of OnabotulinumtoxinA for the prevention of power migraine: COMPEL research.
+Long-term research of the efficacy of OnabotulinumtoxinA for the prevention of chronic migraine: COMPEL research.

 J Headache Ache.
 2018 Feb 05;19(1):13